Table of contents

 Internet marketing is also known as online marketing.
 This marketing type is a subset of digital marketing.
 It consists of campaigns that require internet facilities to connect with customers.

-Seo-oriented website and PPC campaigns for search marketing like Google Ads and Bing Ads will come under this category.
-As the internet and online technologies are changing quickly, so are the online marketing strategies to keep up with the times.
+SEO-oriented websites and PPC campaigns for search marketing like Google Ads and Bing Ads will come under this category.
+As the Internet and online technologies are changing quickly, so are the online marketing strategies to keep up with the times.

 Focal Points of Internet Marketing